-- 1. calls for the greater informal involvement of Member State parliaments in the framing of Treaty amendments and the preparation of EU projects designed to strengthen debate on European policy in the Member States; - 2. considers that the establishment of a new European Union institution made up of representatives of national parliaments is neither advisable nor necessary; but thinks that, if a further chamber is set up nonetheless alongside the European Parliament and the EU Council, it should consist of representatives of local and regional authorities.
+- 1. calls for the greater informal involvement of Member State parliaments in the framing of Treaty amendments and the preparation of European Union projects designed to strengthen debate on European policy in the Member States; - 2. considers that the establishment of a new European Union institution made up of representatives of national parliaments is neither advisable nor necessary; but thinks that, if a further chamber is set up nonetheless alongside the European Parliament and the Council, it should consist of representatives of local and regional authorities, and evolve from the Committee of the Regions.